PeduliLindungi: Transition into a citizen health app

 On 7 September 2022, it was announced that the app would be modified to become a citizen health app, capitalising on the reach of the app and the existing work done around the app.
 On 28 February 2023, the authorities announced that the app was rebranded to SATUSEHAT Mobile (lit.
 'OneHealth Mobile'), with existing users needing to update the PeduliLindungi app and re-synchronise their COVID-19 related health information.
 The re-branded app would eventually be an all-in-one health service and records retrieval app for Indonesians.

 Controversy

 It was reported that the app requires access to the phone's files & media and GPS at all time, which quickly drains the battery.
 Giving location access only during use or no access will make the app unusable.
-This is in stark contrast to other country's COVID-19 apps which only use Bluetooth and do not require any additional permissions.
+This is in stark contrast to COVID-19 apps used in other countries which only use Bluetooth and do not require any additional permissions.

 In September 2021, stored personal data of at least 1.3 million Indonesian residents were leaked online, including the vaccine certificate of President Joko Widodo.
 The data leak was also reported on eHAC (electronic Health Alert Card), a mandatory app used for air passengers.